MarioSimou/style-loader-usable-sample/README.md

 React renders components in reverse mode - from inner to most outer, so styles are applied in that order too.
 This breaks default behavior - applying styles from most outer component to inner.

-In this example app the App component's stylesheet is declaring color variable:
+In this application the App component's stylesheet is declaring color variable:

 ```
 :root {